 And there is more to market share reporting.
 When you see that five large distribution countries have a similar market share as your home country, you know you are international expansion ready.

-A New Way of Studying Sales and Distribution
+A New Way of Studying International Sales Growth and Distribution

 How you do find your relevant market potential and the biggest market?
 The global expansion of the most successful lifestyle brands has passed 100 countries, some are even close to passing 200.